Nuron-bit/Lucifer/structs.md

 #### Methods
 * `getItem(itemID: number | string) -> InventoryItem` : Returns the InventoryItem with the specified item ID.
 It returns nil if not found.
 * `getItems() -> table` : Returns a table containing all the InventoryItem objects in the inventory.
-* `findItem(itemID: number | string) -> number` : Returns the InventoryItem with the specified item ID.
-It returns nil if not found.
+* `findItem(itemID: number | string) or getItemCount(itemID: number | string) -> number` : Returns the InventoryItem count with the specified item ID.
+It returns 0 if not found.
 * `canCollect(itemID: number) -> boolean` : Returns true if the player can collect the item with the specified item ID, false otherwise.
 * `hasItems() -> boolean` : Returns true if the player has item.